jiewwantan/StarTrader/README.md

 ### Compare agent's performance with other trading strategies
 DDPG is the best performer in terms of cumulative returns.
 However with a much less volatile ride, LSTM model has the highest Sharpe ratio (1.88) and Sortino ratio (3.06).
 DDPG's reward system shall be modified to yield higher Sharpe and Sortino ratio.
-For a fair comparison, LSTM model uses the same training data and similar backtester as DDPG.
+For a fair comparison, LSTM model uses the same training data and similar backtester as DDPG model.

 ![Trading strategy performance returns comparison][image3]
 ![Trading strategy performance risk comparison][image4]